Error Handling

 For example,

-the initializer for the PurchasedSnack
+the initializer for the PurchasedSnack structure in the listing below

 calls a throwing function as part of the initialization process,